Grand Circle Cruise Line

 Currently, Grand Circle Cruise Line's fleet includes the following vessels:

-Note: You can see the CruiseMapper's list of all river cruise ships and riverboats in the "itinerary" section of our River Cruises hub.
+Note: You can view CruiseMapper's full list of river cruise ships and riverboats in the "Itinerary" section of our River Cruises hub.
 All river passenger shipping line companies and their fleets are listed there.

-Grand Circle Cruise Line offers Cuba cruises on the MV Clio ship (former Tere Moana).
-The itineraries are 11-nights in length, leaving one-way from Miami Florida to Havana, or the reverse from Havana to Miami.
-The sailing part is 7 days, visiting the Cuban ports of call Caibarien, Cienfuegos, Matanzas, Remedios, Santiago de Cuba, Trinidad.
-Passengers will disembark in port Cienfuegos and will be transported overland to the capital Havana (with included 3-night hotel stay there).
-Then cruise passengers fly back to the USA.
+Grand Circle Cruise Line offers Cuba cruises aboard the MV Clio (formerly Tere Moana).
+The itineraries are 11 nights long, departing one-way from Miami, Florida to Havana, or the reverse from Havana to Miami.
+The sailing portion is 7 days, visiting the Cuban ports of call: Caibarien, Cienfuegos, Matanzas, Remedios, Santiago de Cuba, and Trinidad.
+Passengers will disembark at Cienfuegos port and be transported overland to the capital, Havana, where they will enjoy a 3-night hotel stay.
+Afterward, cruise passengers will fly back to the USA.
 The reverse 11-night itinerary starts in Havana and ends in Miami.

-• Grand Circle Cruise Line's Cuba cruise prices start at USD 6,800 pp. fares are inclusive of visas, accommodations, meals, guided land tours, gratuities, port fees, airfare (Miami-Havana, or Havana-Miami), also of airport transfers in Miami.
+• Grand Circle Cruise Line's Cuba cruise prices start at USD 6,800 per person.
+Fares include visas, accommodations, meals, guided land tours, gratuities, port fees, airfare (Miami-Havana, or Havana-Miami), and airport transfers in Miami.

-• The 89-passenger MV Clio (formerly known as Tere Moana) was acquired in 2015 from Paul Gauguin Cruises.
-Grand Circle invested over USD 5 million in the following refurbishment.
-The vessel entered into service in May 2016.
+• The 89-passenger MV Clio (formerly Tere Moana) was acquired in 2015 from Paul Gauguin Cruises.
+Grand Circle invested over USD 5 million in refurbishments, and the vessel entered service in May 2016.

-Note: According to the current Cuban law, US citizens of Cuban origin (born in Cuba) are not allowed to visit the island country (including on cruise ships).
-Regardless of their US citizenship status, Cuban-born Americans were denied booking on cruise itineraries visiting ports in Cuba.
-However, the situation changed in April 2016, after Carnival Corporation negotiated with the Cuban government for allowing ships with Cuban-born passengers, as such US citizens are allowed to visit the country on USA-Cuba charter flights.
-The Carnival-fathom line started Miami to Cuba cruises in May 2016.
+Note: According to current Cuban law, U.S. citizens of Cuban origin (born in Cuba) are not allowed to visit the island, including on cruise ships.
+Regardless of their U.S. citizenship status, Cuban-born Americans were previously denied bookings on cruise itineraries visiting Cuban ports.
+However, the situation changed in April 2016, when Carnival Corporation negotiated with the Cuban government to allow ships with Cuban-born passengers.
+As a result, U.S. citizens of Cuban origin are allowed to visit Cuba on USA-Cuba charter flights.
+The Carnival-fathom line began offering Miami to Cuba cruises in May 2016.

-Alaska Airlines offers regular nonstop flights to Havana from Los Angeles (California USA).
-An 80-min ling JetBlue flight from Fort Lauderdale (Florida) to Havana costs less than USD 100.
-Previously, air travel from the USA to Cuba was thought charter flights only.
+Alaska Airlines offers regular nonstop flights to Havana from Los Angeles, California.
+A 80-minute JetBlue flight from Fort Lauderdale, Florida, to Havana costs less than USD 100.
+Previously, air travel from the USA to Cuba was available only via charter flights.